Progressive Arévalo is 'virtual winner' of Guatemala election after corruption angered voters

 The 25-year-old student lives in Villa Nueva, a gritty hillside suburb above the capital.
 Thieves and gangs that extort businesses and kill those who don't pay roam its cratered streets.
 González said she has had the possessions she carried stolen multiple times, making her nervous to venture out alone.

-Among her long list of hopes for Guatemala's next government are more security, jobs for the poor families whose children she sees begging in the streets and more hospitals.
+Among her hopes for Guatemala's next government are more security, jobs for the poor families whose children she sees begging in the streets and more hospitals.

 González wants to continue on to college and study business administration.
 She loves to cook and dreams of having her own restaurant one day, but the threat of extortion is so great that she's unsure if it's possible.
 “People can't keep a business,” she said.

-Earlier in the day, residents of Santo Domingo Xenacoj lined up to vote at the local primary school in the mountains about an hour west of the capital.
-The Volcano of Fire puffed in the distance as men in jackets and women in traditional embroidered blouses wrapped in shawls against the chill came out to vote.

-Clara Top, a 43-year-old seamstress in town, said she voted for Torres, because she has promised to give poor families monthly bags of food staples.
-“She helps the most needy,” Top said.
-Torres' base was largely among the rural poor.

-The first round of voting on June 25 went relatively smoothly until results showed Arévalo had landed an unexpected spot in the runoff.
+The first round of voting on June 25 went relatively smoothly until Arévalo landed in the runoff.
 The fact that the preliminary results were dragged into Guatemala's co-opted justice system has raised anxiety among many Guatemalans that voters will not have the final word Sunday.

-Torres, in her closing campaign event Friday in Guatemala City’s sprawling central market, suggested she would not accept a result that didn’t go her way.
+Torres, in her closing campaign event Friday, suggested she would not accept a result that didn’t go her way.
 “We’re going to defend vote by vote because today democracy is at risk (and) because they want to steal the elections,” she said.

 Torres has painted her opponent as a radical leftist who threatens Guatemalans’ conservative values on issues including sexual identity and abortion.